-Government shutdown closes parts of Washington state national parks, cuts search and rescue staff
+Government shutdown closes parts of Washington state national parks, cuts search-and-rescue staff

 You will still be able to get updates from the National Weather Service, though, which is forecasting up to 3 feet of snow in the mountains this weekend.

-A partial shutdown of the federal government started midnight Saturday after President Donald Trump and Democrats failed to reach an agreement to continue funding operations.
-The conflict prevents funding nine of 15 Cabinet-level departments and dozens of agencies, including the departments of Homeland Security, Transportation, Interior, Agriculture, State and Justice, the Associated Press reported.
+The federal government has partially shut down after President Donald Trump and Democrats failed to reach an agreement to continue funding operations.
+The conflict prevents funding nine of 15 Cabinet-level departments and dozens of agencies, including the departments of Homeland Security, Transportation, Interior, Agriculture, State and Justice, The Associated Press reported.
 About 380,000 workers, including 80 percent of National Park Service employees, are staying home as a result.

 The road from the Nisqually Entrance of Mount Rainier National Park to Longmire and the National Park Inn at Longmire “will remain accessible to visitors, but emergency and rescue services will be limited,” according to a statement issued by the park early Saturday.